garfix/nli-go/doc/manual/knowledge-engineer/syntax-new.md

         Hypo := go:sqrt(WidthSquared + HeightSquared)
     }

 The result can be assigned to a variable.
-A returned list can be destructured:
+A function may return multiple values.
+For example:

     countLines(Inputs) => X, Y {
         X := 1